 What is Refusing to Drink?

-Dogs need to stay well-hydrated, so a dog’s refusal to drink water is cause for concern.
+Dogs need to stay well-hydrated, so a dog’s refusal to drink water might be cause for concern.
 You should expect your dog to drink water freely and enthusiastically several times a day.
 If your dog doesn’t drink for a day or more, and turns its head away when offered water, there is probably a problem.
+This could be related to your dog's age, medical condition or issue, or be a problem with the water itself.

 Water is a basic health requirement.
 Dogs that go more than a day without drinking may become dehydrated, which is a dangerous condition that may require veterinary care.